fardinabbasi/PCA/README.md

 ### How does PCA work?
 First, the original data is **normalized** to have a mean of 0 and a variance of 1.

+Next, the normalized data is transformed into another feature space through projection on the eigenvectors (U): $Z = U^T X$.

+The procedure for finding U is illustrated below.
 <div style="display: flex;">
     <img src="/readme_images/s1.jpg">
     <img src="/readme_images/s2.jpg">